You need customers, but you can do without these types of problem customers…

-Tip: Don’t put the phone down on him, at least not straight away, and don’t get into a battle of words.
-If Ms Angry is upset because of something you have done, you need to console her and set things right.
-Consider the HEARD Technique.
-An acronym for Hear, Empathise, Apologise, Resolve, and Diagnose.
+Don’t put the phone down, at least not straightaway, and don’t get into a battle of words.
+If Ms. Angry is upset because of something you have done, you need to console her and set things right.
+Consider the HEARD Technique an acronym for Hear, Empathise, Apologise, Resolve, and Diagnose.
 Go through each in turn in an effort to get to the bottom of the problem and calm her down.

 Still, if Ms Angry vents her fury at you for no real reason, and you can’t calm her down, then yes, put that phone down, as you don’t want him to waste any more of your time, and ruin the rest of your day.

 Not everybody is as law-abiding as you.
 Some customers will try and swindle you.
 They might refuse to pay up after buying goods from you, ask for a refund and fail to send back the product they received from you, and they might use somebody else’s payment card to buy something from you.